 How do we combat someone who does not announce their arrival, someone who hides behind a fake veneer?
 How do we maintain our composure and NOT reduce ourselves to her level?
 How can we avoid her malodorous web of lies?

 Those of us that are kind and empathetic need to be diligent and thoroughly audit the women we pick to be in our “bestie club.”
 Do not waste a second playing an extra in someone else’s drama.
-True friendship is about give and take, honesty and integrity.
+True friendship requires giving and taking.
+Honesty and integrity.

 Best Friends are Forever, right?